Adrenix/OSECA/README.md

 ![Discord](https://img.shields.io/discord/452988045252100107?label=Discord)
 ](https://discordapp.com/invite/jWdfVh3)

-This mod brings back the old swinging animations, some old eye candy, and some old animations throughout various previous versions of Minecraft.
+This mod brings back old sounds, eye candy, and animations throughout various old Minecraft versions.
 All changes can be toggled and swing speeds are heavily customizable.
-This mod is intended for nostalgic enthusiasts and those who are photosensitive.
-You can customize the swing speeds of swords, tools, items, and everything in-between!
+While this mod is intended for nostalgic enthusiasts, it may also be useful for those who are photosensitive.

 ## What Changes?
 Every change this mod makes to the game is configurable.

-- The arm sway animation has been disabled.
-- The vertical arm bobbing has been brought back.
-- The cooldown animation that plays after every swing or change in slot has been disabled.
+### Sounds
+- Disables all attacking sounds.

+### Eye Candy
+- Added current Minecraft version in the top left of the HUD similar to how it was Minecraft Beta/Alpha.
+- Added back the old button hovering graphics.
+- Added back the old tooltips.
+- Added back the old item durability bar colors.
+- Redid the item holding animations similar to how it was back in Minecraft Beta/Alpha.
+- Disabled light flickering from light emitting sources.
+(It is recommended to combine this feature with an old lighting resource pack.)
+- Disabled item merging that occurs when dropping items on the ground, drops from mobs, and drops from blocks.
+- Brought back the old 2D floating items.

+### Animations
+- Disabled the cooldown modifier animation for items that have a cooldown.
-- The reequip animation no longer plays when an item damage value changes.
+- Disabled the reequip animation when an item gets damaged while swinging.
+- Disabled the sweeping particles that appear when attacking entities.
+- Disabled the arm sway animation that occurs when looking around.
+- Disabled smooth sneaking.
+- Disabled the item dropping animations.
+- Disabled the tool breaking animation and sounds.
+- Disabled the collision bobbing animation that occurs when trying to move while colliding with a block.
+- Added back vertical bobbing.
+- Added back the old reequipping logic.

+### Swings
 - The swinging animation has been slowed down.
 - The swinging animation speed can be changed by item category, by individual item, or by potion effects that impact swing speeds.
-- The sweep particles when using a sword has been disabled.
-- Disabled light flickering from all light emitting sources.
-It is recommended to combine this feature with an old lighting resource pack.
-- Disabled the tool disintegration animation and break sound when a tool's durability ruins out.
-- Disabled the swinging animation when dropping items.
-- The old durability bar (damage bar) colors has been brought back.
-- The old sneaking animation has been brought back.
-- The old tooltip boxes have been brought back.
-- The old item holding positions and swinging rotations have been brought back.
-- The old floating 2D items have been brought back. *Item entities are simulated to be 2D to maintain mod compatibility. **This feature is still in development!
+- Swinging animations can be disabled entirely if the swing speed is set to 0.

 More old school eye candy animations and visuals are also in-development.

-### Note
+#### Important
-None of these animation modifications impacts block breaking speed or combat.
+None of the changes the mod makes to the game will impact block breaking speed or combat.
 Moreover, these changes are only visible to the client.
 Meaning only you can see the changes in animation and is server safe.

 ## Photosensitivity
 If you are photosensitive, then this mod may be helpful.
 All swing speeds are configurable, which means you can disable the swing speed animation entirely if that is what you need.
 Additional changes will also be made by the mod when it detects photosensitivity mode is enabled.
 More information on how to enable this mode is discussed in the configuration section below.